Africa Fish and Aquaculture Welfare (AFIWEL) Program

 About Us

-The AFIWEL Program is a pan-African initiative that is supporting ethical, welfare-driven, safe and sustainable fish and aquaculture production systems in Africa.
-The project is a scale-up of our previous successful pilot activities in Nigeria to research and establish a framework for education, capacity building and implementation of good management and welfare practices into fish and aquaculture production systems.
+The Africa Fish and Aquaculture Welfare (AFIWEL) project is a pan-African initiative that is supporting ethical, welfare-driven, safe and sustainable aquatic life and production systems across Africa.
+The project is a scale-up of our previous successful pilot activities in Nigeria to research and establish a framework for education, capacity building and implementation of good fish health and welfare practices into fish production systems.

 The project hosts the AFIWEL Fellowship and the upcoming AQUAWEL Conference.